-The Trust's target level of general unrestricted reserves was increased to £1.1m during the year in recognition that we have grown into a larger organisation with increased turnover and expenses.
-In addition, a minimum of 80% (£0.88m) of target was set to be used in budgeting and below which we should not fall.
+The Trust's target level of general unrestricted reserves remained at £0.9m during 2020/21 with a minimum of 80% set for budgeting below which we should not fall.
+Since the year end, the recovery from the pandemic and the ensuing expansion and development of the Trust's work suggests a significant increase in the target will be likely at the next formal review later in 2021.

 At 31 March 2021, the Trust had total reserves of £15.9m including unrestricted, restricted, designated funds and fixed asset reserves.
 Of this, our unrestricted funds (including fixed assets and designated funds) totalled £4.18m, up £0.79m on prior year, with general unrestricted funds up £0.1m at £1.37m (2020: £1.27m).
-The Trust therefore has available general unrestricted reserves of £0.27m over and above its £1.1m target reserve at 31 March 2021, which leaves the Trust securely placed to meet the challenges of a post pandemic COVID-19 in the 2021/22 year.

 General unrestricted funds represent available funds of the charity which trustees are free to use in accordance with the charitable objectives of the Trust.
-Funds used to purchase fixed assets, net of the Trust's long term mortgage liability, are set aside as designated funds as these assets are not generally available for day-to-day operations of the Trust.
+Funds used to purchase fixed assets, net of the Trust's long term mortgage liability, are set aside as designated funds as these assets are not generally available for day-today operations of the Trust.
 These comprise primarily nature reserves, which are held as part of the charitable objectives of the Trust and cannot be readily sold, and also Trust premises and equipment which are required for us to operate effectively.
 These assets may from time to time be used to raise funding if it is in the best interest of the Trust to do so.